Standard C++ Modules

 #endif

-If the modules imported by your library provides such headers too, remember to add them to your your_library_imported.h too.
+If the modules imported by the library provide such headers, remember to add them to your_library_imported.h too.

 Importing modules